-Symptoms include mainly dryness or roughness of the skin and the cosmetic blemishes.
-Pruritus is not present in isolated ichthyosis vulgaris; however, it may be present in those who have co-existent eczema.
+Symptoms include mainly dryness or roughness of the skin and cosmetic blemishes.
+Pruritus is not present in isolated ichthyosis vulgaris; however, it may be present in those who have coexistent eczema.
 Marked seasonal variation is seen in most patients, with amelioration of symptoms in warm and sunny weather.
-A significant proportion of patients (38%) report a gradual improvement during adolescence; however, some patients worsen with age.
+A significant proportion of patients (38%) report gradual improvement during adolescence; however, in some patients, the condition worsens with age.

 Diagnosis of Ichthyosis Vulgaris

-Both light as well as electron microscopy may be employed to examine skin biopsy samples.
-It is recommended to procure samples for biopsy from areas that have maximal hyperkeratosis.
+Both light microscopy, as well as electron microscopy, may be employed to examine skin biopsy samples.
+It is recommended that samples for biopsy be procured from areas that have maximal hyperkeratosis.
 Areas that have minimal scaling are best not taken for histopathologic examination.
-The preferred site for biopsy is the lower leg (anterior surface) as the thickest scales/stratum corneum are found here.
+The preferred site for biopsy is the lower leg (anterior surface) because the thickest scales/stratum corneum are found here.

 Histological similarity exists between acquired and hereditary ichthyosis.
 Compact hyperkeratosis is usually present in the stratum corneum although some involved regions may have a laminated appearance.
-Follicular plugging if present may represent co-existent keratosis pilaris.
-Another characteristic histological finding is the presence of one-layered granular layer or it may be absent altogether.
-Sarcoidosis may present with features of ichthyosis, called ichthyosiform sarcoid, which characteristically has multiple non-caseating dermal granulomas.
+Follicular plugging, if present, may represent coexistent keratosis pilaris.
+Another characteristic histologic finding is the presence of granular layer that is single-layered or absent altogether.
+Sarcoidosis may present with features of ichthyosis, called ichthyosiform sarcoidosis, which characteristically has multiple noncaseating dermal granulomas.

 Therapy of Ichthyosis Vulgaris